Azure-Samples/openai-end-to-end-baseline/README.md

-# OpenAI end-to-end baseline reference implementation
+# Azure OpenAI end-to-end baseline reference implementation

-This reference implementation illustrates an approach for authoring and running a chat application in a single region with Azure Machine Learning and OpenAI.
-It implements a secure environment for authoring a chat flow with Azure Machine Learning prompt flow and two options for deploying the flow:
+This reference implementation illustrates an approach for authoring and running a chat application in a single region with Prompt flow and Azure OpenAI.
+This reference implementation showcases a secure environment for authoring a chat flow and two options for deploying the flow:

 - An Azure Machine Learning managed online endpoint in a managed virtual network.
-  - If your application requires high availability and you favor leveraging a managed online endpoint, it is recommended to extend this architecture by deploying multiple online endpoints behind a load balancer to improve resiliency.
+  - If your application requires high availability and you favor using a managed online endpoint, it is recommended to extend this architecture by deploying multiple online endpoints behind a load balancer to improve resiliency.
 - A network-isolated, zone-redundant, highly available deployment in Azure App Service.

-The implementation takes advantage of [Prompt flow](https://microsoft.github.io/promptflow/) in [Azure Machine Learning](https://azure.microsoft.com/products/machine-learning) to build and deploy flows that can link the following actions required by an LLM chat application:
+The implementation will have you build and test a [Prompt flow](https://microsoft.github.io/promptflow/) in an [Azure Machine Learning](https://azure.microsoft.com/products/machine-learning) workspace and deploy the flow.
+You'll be exposed to common generative AI chat application characteristics such as:

 - Creating prompts
 - Querying data stores for grounding data
 - Python code
-- Calling Large Language Models (LLMs)
+- Calling language models (such as GPT models)

-The reference implementation focuses on enterprise requirements such as:
+This implementation builds off of the [basic implementation](https://github.com/Azure-Samples/openai-end-to-end-basic), and adds common production requirements such as:

 - Network isolation
 - Security
-- Scalability
+- Reliability

 ## Architecture

 The implementation covers the following scenarios:

-1. Authoring a flow - Authoring a flow using prompt flow in an Azure Machine Learning workspace
+1. Authoring a flow - Authoring a flow using Prompt flow in an Azure Machine Learning workspace
 1. Deploying a flow to Azure Machine Learning (AML hosted option) - The deployment of an executable flow to an Azure Machine Learning online endpoint.
 The client UI that is hosted in Azure App Service accesses the deployed flow.
 1. Deploying a flow to Azure App Service (Self-hosted option) - The deployment of an executable flow as a container to Azure App Service.
 The client UI that accesses the flow is also hosted in Azure App Service.